Lusan-sapkota/My-Own-Browser/README.md

 ### Some Known bugs
-Lags on some engines --> temporary fix use google as a deafult engine
+Lags on some engines --> temporary fix use google as a deafult engine View source page not working --> Working on it
+Inspect Menu not working --> Working on it

+### UI improvements
+Icons Improvement will be done shortly
+Downloads tab ui will be changed shortly

 ### Contribution Guidelines
 1. Fork repository